Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Methods and Analysis

-\looseness=-1 \subpara{Regularizing the combination.} Directly training $h_{\theta}$ on $z$ using ERM does not solve the generalization problem.
-As $x_u$ contains in-domain signal, the predictor trained with an in-domain loss (ERM) is incentivized to rely on the in-domain features $x_u$ and ignore the domain-invariant features $x_s$.
-To prevent this, we randomly mask different channels (features) of $z$ during training.
-As $h_{\theta}$ is now trained on only partial views of $z$ that may or may not include $x_u$, it cannot ignore the stable inputs $x_s$, as shown below.
-In practice, we apply channel dropout such that each of the $(1+d)$ channels in $z$ has a probability $p$ of being dropped out.
+\looseness=-1 \subpara{Regularizing Feature Combination.} Directly training $h_{\theta}$ on $z = (x_u, x_s)$ using ERM does not produce generalization.
+As $x_u$ has in-domain signal, the predictor trained with an in-domain loss (ERM) is incentivized to rely on $x_u$ to minimize the ERM loss and ignore the domain-invariant features $x_s$.
+To prevent this, we randomly mask different channels (features) of $z$ during training to produce random partial \textit{views} of $z$.
+As $h_{\theta}$ is now trained on only partial views that may or may not include $x_u$, it cannot ignore the stable inputs $x_s$ and must use them, as shown by our theoretical analysis below.
+In practice, we stochastically mask each of the $(1+d)$ channels in $z$ at a rate $r$.